Proof of a conjecture of Colliot-Th\'el\`ene: Introduction

 One of the motivations of Colliot-Th\'{e}l\`{e}ne in formulating his conjecture was to obtain an algebraic geometric proof of the Ax-Kochen Theorem that, unlike all previous ones, does not rely on methods from mathematical logic.
 At the same time, the author of the present paper also found another purely algebraic geometric proof of the Ax-Kochen Theorem, see \cite{Denef-AxKochen}.
 Both proofs are based on the Tameness Theorem (see section \ref{sec-tameness}), which is proved in \cite{Denef-AxKochen} using the Weak Toroidalization Theorem of Abramovich an Karu \cite{Abramovich-Karu} (extended to non-closed fields \cite{Abramovich-Denef-Karu}).

-We prove the Main Theorem \ref{th-main} in section \ref{sec-proofMainThm}, as an easy consequence of what we call a diophantine purity theorem .
-The proof of this Purity Theorem \ref{th-purity} forms the body of the present paper and is contained in section \ref{sec-purity}.
+We prove the Main Theorem \ref{th-main} in section \ref{sec-proofMainThm}, as an easy consequence of what we call a diophantine excision theorem .
+The proof of this Diophantine Excision Theorem \ref{th-purity} forms the body of the present paper and is contained in section \ref{sec-purity}.
 It depends on the Tameness Theorem \ref{th-tameness}, which is treated in section \ref{sec-tameness}.
 Using mathematical logic one can give a simpler proof of Colliot-Th\'{e}l\`{e}ne's Conjecture \ref{conj-Colliot}.
-However we don't see how to extend this to prove the stronger Theorem \ref{th-main} or the Purity Theorem \ref{th-purity}.
+However we don't see how to extend this to prove the stronger Theorem \ref{th-main} or the Diophantine Excision Theorem \ref{th-purity}.
 This alternative proof is given in section \ref{prf-alternative}.
+Preliminaries about modifications of morphisms and multiplicative residues are given in sections \ref{sec-modif} and \ref{SectionMultRes}.

+A previous version of the present paper was posted on the ArXiv in 2011.
+In that version the Diophantine Excision Theorem was called the Diophantine Purity Theorem.